Have you ever had a friend vent to you about her husband so intensely that you worried she was about to kick him down the steps or something?

 Indeed, now is the moment you’ve all been waiting for.
 How to effectively respond in order to get your husband off his lazy posterior.

-Here we go with fourteen approaches that really work.
+Here we go with thirteen approaches that really work.

 1. Talk it out